Cheesy Fried Egg Sandwich with Garlicky Greens

 For the pork fiends out there (myself included) cook a few slices of bacon in the skillet first, set aside and use the bacon drippings to cook the onion/chard mixture.
 Layer the bacon on the sandwich for an extra-delicious treat.

-1/2 bunch (about 5 large leaves) Swiss Chard; leaves trimmed from stems and rinsed; stems trimmed and rinsed and cut into 1/4-inch pieces
+- 1/2 bunch Swiss Chard leaves trimmed from stems and rinsed; stems trimmed and rinsed and cut into 1/4-inch pieces

 In a heavy skillet, heat 1 tablespoon olive oil with half the garlic and crushed red pepper (if using) over medium heat.
 Add onions and chard stems; cook until softened and beginning to brown.